 Latex mattresses tend to have a longer lifespan.
 They typically last about 15 years.
-This is a significant difference when compared to the standard 5 to 8-year lifespan of most mattresses and the 10-year lifespan of memory foam mattresses.
+This is a significant difference when compared to the standard 5 to 8-year lifespan of most mattresses.

 These mattresses have a bouncer feel than memory foam, which may help sleepers feel more lifted on the mattress rather than cradled.
 Due to its responsiveness, latex also provides a similar relief from painful pressure points as memory foam.

 100 percent natural latex is a breathable material that can help to regulate body temperature.
 It is also hypoallergenic and resistant to dust mites, mold, and bacteria.
-Because of the lower environmental impact, latex mattresses are a great option for those looking for an all-natural or eco-friendly bed.
+Latex mattresses are a great option for those looking for an all-natural or eco-friendly bed.

 Cons of Latex Foam

-Latex mattresses are higher priced than most memory foam mattresses, but because of their durability, may people find the investment worthwhile.
+Latex mattresses are higher priced than most memory foam mattresses.
+But because of their durability, many people find the investment worthwhile.